cherryservers/cherry-elastic-storage/README.md

 ----
 ## Quick overview
-This script helps in attaching or detaching Cherry elastic storage volume to desired server.
-Use ir at your own risk and always have a backup!
+This script helps in attaching or detaching CherryServers.com elastic storage volume to desired server.
+Use it at your own risk and always have a backup!

 # Supported distributions
 * CentOS 6, 7